samborkent/plasma-solver/README.md

 * Replace all arrays with values in range 10^(+-38) with single-precision
 * Replace find with logical indexing where possible
 * Replace division with multiplication where possible
-* Include second pass to update background particles in the main loop
-* Smart skip the last few traveled bins if they exceed nRadius

 Validation
 * Which species form in plasma